-To achieve an EPA distinction overall, the apprentice must achieve a pass in the observation of practice method and a distinction in the professional discussion method.
-See grading combinations table below.
-A pass is gained by achieving all the pass criteria for both assessment methods.
+To achieve a pass, the apprentice is required to pass each of the 2 assessment methods.

 A distinction is gained by successfully achieving all the pass criteria for both assessment methods and through meeting at least 21 of the 27 distinction criteria within the professional discussion.